RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-09-below-market-rate.md

 After my incredulity faded, I started looking into alternative income streams that wouldn't cost me inordinate amounts of time.
-I tried all manner of ideas, including sperm donation and [online tutoring](2022-01-08-quitting-wyzant.html) which turns out to be far less lucrative than advertised by hosting platforms.
+I tried all manner of ideas, including sperm donation, male escorting and [online tutoring](2022-01-08-quitting-wyzant.html) (which turns out to be far less lucrative than advertised by hosting platforms).

 A month later, Ana called back to check on whether I'd successfully found a BMR property to apply for.
 I reminded her that she told me I was too low income to qualify,